mspeculatrix/IR_IoT_hub/README.md

 - **IR_IoT_hub_sender**: Sender-only version.
 Also based on an ESP8266.
 WORKING.
 - **IR_IoT_hub_ESP32**: Combines both sender and receiver functions.
 Based on an ESP32 board.
 You can choose at compilation time whether to use multitasking.
 The non-multitasking version works.
 The multitasking version not so much.

-### IR remote receiver
+### IR networked receiver

-When the hub receives an IR signal from a remote, it sends it out over the network as an MQTT message using the topic `home/irrec`.
+When the hub receives an IR signal from a remote, it sends it out over the network as an MQTT message using the topic `home/irrem`.

 The format of the message is: